Startpage: Features

 Startpage uses results from Google, for which it pays.
 As of July 2020, Startpage allows searches in 82 languages, including Bengali, Danish, Dutch, English, Finnish, French, German, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Simplified and Traditional Chinese, Spanish, Swedish and Turkish.

+Search results don’t include the carousels at the top of Google searches and instead go straight to the results.
 The website has tabs for web searches as well as tabs for image and video searches.
 In November 2019, Startpage added a tab for news.
 According to the company, news searches are "not curated or personalized" and "every user who looks up the same term at the same time gets the same news".

 In June 2022, the company added "Instant Answers", a feature that displays information directly on the search engine for topics such as weather, maps and Wikipedia.
 Unlike Google, Startpage doesn't offer "featured snippets", which are answers extracted directly from relevant websites.
 In contrast, Startpage's "Instant Answers" only get information from a dozen websites.